vesavlad/datatools-ui/docs/user/editor/fares.md

 To begin editing fares, click the fare ticket button on the lefthand navigation bar (outlined in red).

 Choose a fare from the list to begin editing.
-To create a new fare, click `+ New fare`, or, if this is the first fare being created for this feed, select `+ Create first fare` (highlighted in yellow).
+To create a new fare, click `+ New fare`, or, if this is the first fare being created for this feed, click `+ Create first fare` (highlighted in yellow).

 ![fare-tab](https://datatools-builds.s3.amazonaws.com/docs/fares/fare-tab.png)

 ### Edit fare attributes
-In the `Attributes` tab, required and optional information about the fare can be inputted, like `fare_id`, `price` and `currency_type`.
+In the `Attributes` tab, required and optional information about the fare can be entered, like `fare_id`, `price` and `currency_type`.

 **Note: Be sure to click the save button (💾) after changes to fare attributes or fare rules are made.
 Clicking save after adding attributes will allow you to edit fare rules.**

 ### Edit fare rules

-To define fare rules, you must first create fare zones, which is explained in the next section.
+To define fare rules, you must first create fare zones, which are explained in the next section.

 To edit fare rules, you must first create and save a fare with attributes.
 After choosing a fare, click the `Rules` tab and define one or more rules for this fare using the following types: